 As a teaching hospital, continuing nursing education is supported through the senior nursing team in your area and through clinical load sharing and support from the NETP Coordinator, Clinical Coach, and University Lecturer.

 We have a Māori and Pacific Equity Workforce Pathway outlining academic, cultural and mentoring support to ensure your success.
 There is also a Māori and Pacific Nurse Leaders group to fast track your progression.

 Aim of NETP Programme

-The aim of the NETP programme is to support gradutes with professional development to transition from graduate to competent registered nurse.
+The aim of the NETP programme is to support graduates with professional development to transition from graduate to competent registered nurse.

-CCDHB offers a postgraduate paper within the NETP programme and on successful completion of the programme graduates demonstrate competet nursing practice as evidenced in a Professional Development and Recognition programme (PDRP) portfolio.
+CCDHB offers a postgraduate paper within the NETP programme and on successful completion of the programme graduates demonstrate competent nursing practice as evidenced in a Professional Development and Recognition programme (PDRP) portfolio.